superpaik/LAH-LMMSAdditionalHotKeys/README.md

 ------------------------------------------------------------------------------ <br>

 The object of the project is to have additional hotkeys for LMMS.<br>
-Actions are implemented using AutoHotKey: https://www.autohotkey.com/ <br>
+Actions are implemented using AutoHotKey: https://www.autohotkey.com/ <br><br>
 If you have AutoHotKey in your system you can load the script directly.
 You will need:
 <ul>
 	<li>LMMSAdditionalHotKeys.ahk : main script</li>